fdsc/vinny-socks5-proxy/README.md

 * Both the socks5 and the http proxy working on the same port

 Disadvantages:
+* this proxy is made for personal use.
+I didn't debug it much and not "polished it"
 * no have reload operation for config (available only for the trusts file)
 * complex language for configuring the trust file configuration
 * only the TCP CONNECT command is supported.
 This is enough for most home applications (browsers, disks, etc.), but this is not all the socks5 possibilities